Adhering to COVID protocol, devotees witness Makaravilakku at Sabarimala | Business

 Amid strict COVID-19protocol, hundreds of devotees on Thursday offered prayers atthe famous Lord Ayyappa temple here on the auspicious occasionof 'Makaravilakku', marking the culmination of the overtwo-month-long pilgrimage.

-The hill temple, which used to witness a heavy rushon the occasionevery year, was thronged by only a fewpilgrims due to the strict safety guidelines in place in thewake of the virus outbreak.
+The hill temple, which used to witness heavy rushof lakhs of pilgrims on the occasionevery year, was throngedby only a few pilgrims due to the strict safety guidelines inplace in the wake of the virus outbreak.

 As per the government directive, only 5,000 pilgrimswere permitted to climb the holy hills to offer prayers on theday, Travancore Devaswom Board (TDB) officials here said.